USF-HII/usf-hii.github.io/index.md

 ### usf-rc-hii

-The USF RC HII cluster is a subset of the USF Research Computing [CIRCE](https://www.rc.usf.edu/circe.php) infrastructure which provides computing resources to HII faculty, staff, and external partners.
+The USF RC HII cluster is a subset of the USF Research Computing [CIRCE](https://www.rc.usf.edu/circe.php) infrastructure.

 The USF RC HII Cluster utilizes the [Slurm Workload Manager](http://slurm.schedmd.com) for scheduling computational work on the cluster.